Orange Julius Orange Julius

 Coffeehouses have replaced many of the old Orange Julius stands, but there's still a nostalgic group of us who long for the frothy juice drinks invented decades ago by Julius Freed.
 Today Orange Julius has tailored its business to meet the changing demands of its customers by including several varieties of fruit drinks and updated smoothies on its menu.
-But it's the foamy fruit juice creation developed in the late twenties that made the company famous, and that's what I've cloned here in this Orange Julius copycat recipe, an improved version that's found in the book Top Secret Recipes: Sodas, Smoothies, Spirits, & Shakes.
+But it's the foamy fruit juice creation developed in the late twenties that made the company famous, and that's what I've cloned here in my Orange Julius copycat recipe, an improved version that's found in the book Top Secret Recipes: Sodas, Smoothies, Spirits & Shakes.
 The flavor and consistency is better now, plus we use the blender to dissolve the sugar before adding the ice.
 Use pasteurized egg whites found packaged in your local supermarket or just use egg substitute, which is also made from pasteurized egg whites.

 - 1 1/4 cups orange juice

 - 1 cup water

 - 3 tablespoons egg white or egg substitute

 - 1/4 cup granulated sugar